Nationally Recognized Los Angeles Complex Business Litigation Attorneys

 In re Google, Inc. Cookie Placement Consumer Privacy Litigation:

-Mr. Strange was recently appointed as Interim Co-Lead Counsel by the Honorable Sue L. Robinson in a privacy class action on behalf of users of Apple or Microsoft web browsers who visited websites that deployed third-party tracking cookies from Google, Inc. The case is pending in the District of Delaware.
+Strange & Carpenter was recently appointed as Interim Co-Lead Counsel by the Honorable Sue L. Robinson in a privacy class action on behalf of users of Apple or Microsoft web browsers who visited websites that deployed third-party tracking cookies from Google, Inc. The case is pending in the District of Delaware.

 In re Sony Gaming Networks and Customer Data Security Breach Litigation:

 Strange & Carpenter has been appointed to the Plaintiffs' Steering Committee of this Multi-District Litigation, a class action on behalf of all persons or entities that have or had a PlayStation Network, Qriocity and/or Sony Online Entertainment account containing Financial, Personal ID or Usage Data at the time Defendants suffered a security breach on or about April 17-19, 2011.
 This action arises from Defendants' failure adequately to safeguard certain financial, personal identification, and related data belonging to Plaintiffs and others similarly situated who provided this data as part of Defendants' PlayStation Network and Qriocity and Sony Online Entertainment services.
 Plaintiffs allege that as a result of Defendants' actions and omissions, unauthorized third parties breached Defendants' security systems and were able to access the Financial, Personal ID and Usage Data of an estimated 101 million users.